jadencodes/jadencodes.github.io/_posts/2022-08-31-cloud-village-overconfident-ciso.md

 > A tool to dump and rebuild Java serialization streams and Java RMI packet contents in a more human readable form.

-Just to be safe we checked the content of the files and they were the same.
-We couldn't just check the SHAs because those would of course be different.
+Just to be safe, we checked the content of the files and they were the same.
+We couldn't just check the SHA's because those would of course be different.

 At this point I switch to a different problem after noting the findings in our discord channel.

 #### Back to the image

-After a few more ~~drinks~~ hours, I went back to the image, at this point both my teammates and myself have checked every environment variable, softlink, and daemon of the **running** container and nothing is sticking out.
+After a few more ~~drinks~~ hours, I went back to the image, at this point both my teammates and I have checked every environment variable, soft link, and daemon of the **running** container and nothing is sticking out.

 I have a thought: we need to see _how_ the image was made.
-A quick search in Github for the sensorby Dockerfile didn't yield any results so I would have to look at the next best option: `docker history`.
+A quick search in GitHub for the sensorby Dockerfile didn't yield any results so I would have to look at the next best option: `docker history`.

-Without going too off topic or in depth, docker images are composed of one or more seperate layers, and each layer is an image, just without a tag.
+Without going too off topic or in depth, docker images are composed of one or more separate layers, and each layer is an image, just without a tag.

 Docker history shows each of the _layers_ (images) and there is one per Dockerfile instruction.
 The key part is they store the _difference_ between the layers, not the _absolute_ image (for lack of a better term) at that stage.